Bae Hyun-jin: Career

+In January 2024, she was hit fifteen times on the back of the head with a brick by a 15-year-old male, because she allegedly turned down advances from politician Lee Jun-seok.

 Personal life

-Recently she appeared in the TV show Infinite Challenge (무한도전) as a special guest to teach Korean, and she said she has never had a boyfriend.
-In the Western zodiac she is a Scorpio, and she is a Pig according to the Chinese zodiac, which is related with her birth saju.
+Recently she appeared in the TV show Infinite Challenge as a special guest to teach Korean, and she said she has never had a boyfriend.
 She enjoys yoga, reading and baseball as her hobbies.